oVirt/ovirt-site/source/feature/aaa.html.md

 A developer of the extensions should work with the API defined at : <link to Alon's API> And pack the extensions developed as a jboss module.

-Once again starts, the directories containing configuration files are scanned, the extensions are created, and profiles are created for matching authenticaton and authorization extensions.
+Once engine starts, the directories containing configuration files are scanned, the extensions are created, and profiles are created for matching authenticaton and authorization extensions.

 #### UI